WU24-Tivoli-Team-Backend/tivoli-backend/README.md

 # 🎡 Tivoli Backend

 **Tivoli Backend** Our backend is a RESTful API that handles authentication, user login, and data transfer between different URLs.
-The attractions and games, created by others, are hosted in iframes on our site (frontend built in next.js).
+The attractions and games, created by others, are hosted in iframes on our site built in next.js.
 The API generates a JWT token upon user login to track users as they navigate between URLs.
 It provides endpoints to manage all transactions and perform CRUD operations.

+You can find the frontend code on [WU24 Tivoli Team Frontend on GitHub](https://github.com/WU24-Tivoli-Team-Backend/tivoli-frontend).

 ## 🧱 Tech Stack
 - **Framework:** Laravel 12.12.0 with Laravel Breeze API package